 The surgery usually takes about an hour.
 After that, a light temporary dressing is placed on your lids, ice packs are applied to minimize swelling, and you’re allowed to recover for a short period of time.
-You can then go home, or stay overnight.
+You can then go home, as this procedure is done on an outpatient basis.
 Stitches are removed in four to seven days.

 Will I be black and blue?

 Every patient is an individual, and the degree to which you show bruising will determine how much black and blue you develop around your eyes.
 The bruising generally lasts for five to ten days, though in some cases it can be shorter or longer.
 After the stitches come out, a light dusting of cosmetics is generally adequate to cover the bruising until it disappears completely.
 This works for both men and women.

 It’s important that you take it easy for two to three days.
 Any straining can cause bleeding to occur, which will slow down your recovery.
 After three days, you could go back to work, but some bruising will be present.
 Most patients leave one to two weeks to recover before returning to full activity.

 On the upper eyelids, the incision is placed at the normal horizontal fold which occurs in the middle of the eyelid.
 On the lowers, the incision is placed just below your eyelashes.
 Although all incisions heal with scars, the eyelids are quite kind in this respect, and you can expect an almost invisible scar.
 In some cases, especially with bags under the eyes, the incisions can be placed on the inside of your eyelid, so there are no external scars.